andryRaho/Omeka-S-theme-Repository-insa-toulouse/README.md

 * From the zip

-Download the last release [Dante.zip] from the list of releases (the master does not contain the dependency), and uncompress it in the `modules` directory.
+Download the last release [Repository.zip] from the list of releases (the master does not contain the dependency), and uncompress it in the `modules` directory.